Become an Academic Editor

-International Journal of Surgical Oncology publishes original research articles, review articles, and clinical studies in all areas of surgical oncology.
+International Journal of Surgical Oncology publishes original research articles and review articles in all areas of surgical oncology.

 International Journal of Surgical Oncology maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Total Mesorectal Excision with or without Lateral Pelvic Lymph Node Dissection in Rectal Cancer